 - Insulate the hot water cistern to avoid wasting energy to keep it hot.
 Fitting a jacket that is at least 75mm thick could save around £40 each year.

-A full list of water saving tips is available at www.ccwater.org.uk where you will also find a link to the Energy Saving Trusts brand new Energy-Water Calculator.
+See our list of water saving tips where you will also find a link to the Energy Saving Trusts brand new Energy-Water Calculator.